freeman-james/solana-vanity-address-generator/README.md

 # `vanity`

-A *bLaZinGlY fAsT* tool for grinding vanity addresses on Solana - updated by StarfMiner to grind at the beginning (prefix) and end (suffix) of addresses.
+A *bLaZinGlY fAsT* tool for grinding vanity addresses on Solana - updated by James Freman to grind at the beginning (prefix) and end (suffix) of addresses.

 ## 1) What